dvdmtw98/notes/notes-vault/information-security/tools/splunk/splunk-commands.md

 ### Transforming Commands
 Commands that create summaries, statistics (table) or visualizations (graphs) are called transforming commands.

+Statistics tables can be used to create various types of visualizations.
+Single Series: Two Column
+Multi-Series: More than 2 Columns
+Time Series: Time Column

+#### Chart
+Over clause defines x-axis
+By clause adds granularity (Multi-series plot)
+Over clause with 2 fields will be treated as a multi-series plot

+#### Timechart
+Charts where time is always the x-axis.
+The output is always buckets over the time range (Span to change bucket).
+For a 60 min search the span is default 1 min.
+For a 24 hour search the span is default 30 min.

 #### Top
 Find the most common values of a field.